emencia/porticus/README.rst

     from porticus.settings import *

-See the app ``settings.py`` file to see what setting you can override.
+See included application file ``settings.py`` to know more about available settings you can override.

 Then some `django-filebrowser-no-grappelli`_ basic settings (see its documentation for more details) : ::